Post at Ackworth |

 Fort Gambia, one mile east of town.
 No remains.

-They were all captured by the Union in May 1864.
+The city and its defenses were captured by the Union in May 1864.
 The city was burned in November 1864 when Sherman left for Atlanta.
+See also Civil War History of Rome

 Adairsville Earthworks